Eppington: History

-The Eppes and Jeffersons
+The Eppeses and Jeffersons

 Its builder, Francis Eppes, was brother-in-law and first cousin of Martha Jefferson (1748–1782), the wife of Thomas Jefferson.
-After her death, Eppes and his wife raised Jefferson's two daughters, while their father was Minister to France.
+After her death, Eppes and his wife Elizabeth (Martha Jefferson's half-sister) raised Jefferson's two younger daughters, Mary and Lucy Elizabeth, while their father was Minister to France.
 Charles Eppes sent samples of American trees, including Bald Cypress, Eastern Red Cedar, Southern Magnolia and Wax-myrtle as well as hams from Monticello to Thomas Jefferson in France at Thomas Jefferson's request.
-Daughters of the Eppes studied natural and agricultural sciences, noting what times of year crops came in as well as when Eastern whip-poor-wills arrived and started singing.
-One of the daughters, Lucy Elizabeth, died in 1784 and was buried at Eppington.
+Lucy Elizabeth died in 1784 aged two and was buried at Eppington.
 Mary (Polly) Jefferson (1778–1804), married in 1797 her cousin, John Wayles Eppes (1772–1823) and spent much of her time at Eppington.

+The Eppeses own daughters studied natural and agricultural sciences, noting what times of year crops came in as well as when Eastern whip-poor-wills arrived and started singing.

 In 1790, Charles Eppes had 124 slaves and 2 white overseers living on Eppington.
 The yard near the house was a service yard, an area for the house slaves to do work such as smoking country ham, milking cows, churning butter and drawing water from a well.
 A fence line appears to have kept the field slaves separate from house slaves.
 The service yard was hidden from visitors with tended gardens, orchards and lawns.
 The value of the slave's labor added greatly to the wealth of the plantation until the American Civil War.
 As early as 1806, a school building was on the property.
 Later, by the mid-eighteen hundreds, the building was converted into a kitchen to replace a previous building that had been the kitchen.